AyoAdekoya/ISA_Functional_Simulator/Partners.md

 - Write "N/A" if you did not use generative AI for any help during this project.

 - [describe how you used generate AI or N/A]
+We used AI (ChatGPT)to understand the requirements of the project and how our knowledge of C translates to C++.
+We also used it to understand what is an ELF file and bin and how to use it, the structure of the Memory and registers and how the programs interface with them and how the header file helps in the decoding and exectuion of the instructions.
+We used various prompts the link can be found here:https://chatgpt.com/share/68e31c1f-1c98-800b-b767-702a8b5163d6

 ## Acknowledgement of Original Work